visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/index.rst

 Common to all ICS operators is a four tab GUI: Source, Integration, Appearance, and Advanced (the Poincaré operator also has an Analysis tab).
 These tabs contain many functions that are common across all four operators.
 The following is a description of those common features.

+.. note:
-Please note: on a mac system, the contents of the Source and Integration tabs are combined into a single Integration tab.
+    On MacOS, the contents of the Source and Integration tabs are combined into a single Integration tab.

 Source
 ^^^^^^

-The set of points to seed the integral curves.
+The set of points that seed the integral curves.
 See specific operator for details.

 .. _common ICS field: